To assemble a small core group to address an important issue, you will need to play the all-important role of convenor.

 Once the core group comes together, it will face a number of questions.
 One of the most important is whether to proceed as a new and independent group, or to try to collaborate with an existing group or institution.
 The tendency is usually towards new and independent.
 But this approach may be a recipe for inaction.
 Evidence suggests a lot of small independent and uncooperative groups focused on the same issue fragments the grassroots, making it more difficult to get anything done.
 The best approach might be to identify other groups interested in promoting dialogue, and form a coalition.

 If there is more voluteer work to be done than the core group can handle, the main job will be to bring in more people.
 For suggestions on how to do this see the Handbook section titled, Getting People.
 Focus on the higher purpose behind the group.
-But add self-interest and the common interests of those you hope will join the group.
+But add self-interest and the common interests of those you want to bring in.

 The issue that brings people together might be small and mundane.
 Some of the best issues have focused on food.
 Gandhi didn’t win Indian independence by focusing on the big issue of democracy; instead he started small with the price of salt.
 Renowned activist Srdja Popovic tells the story of how the rising price of cottage cheese brought together in large numbers of people in Israel.
 Popovic is worth quoting at length: